Profit First for Ecommerce Sellers

 As soon as they get paid, they organize their money based on the logical next steps for growth.
 If they want to increase inventory by 10%, for example, then that percentage extra should go into a pot for buying inventory.

-That way, even if a seller doesn’t need to buy for a while, that money isn’t lost in unexpected or unaccounted for expenses.
+That way, even if a seller doesn’t need to buy for a while, that money isn’t lost unexpectedly or used for unplanned expenses.

 Additionally, if sellers are hit by unexpected turbulence, they have a more solid system in place.